Frederic J. Whiton Professor of Science & Technology Studies

 Stephen Hilgartner studies the social dimensions and politics of contemporary and emerging science and technology, especially in the life sciences.
 His research focuses on situations in which scientific knowledge is implicated in establishing, contesting, and maintaining social order -- a theme he has examined in studies of expertise, property formation, risk disputes, and biotechnology.
-His most recent book, Reordering Life: Knowledge and Control in the Genomics Revolution (MIT Press, 2017), examines how new knowledge and new regimes of control took shape during the Human Genome Project.
+His book on knowledge-control regimes in genomics, Reordering Life (MIT Press, 2017), examines how new knowledge and new regimes of control took shape during the Human Genome Project.
 Hilgartner’s book on science advice—Science on Stage: Expert Advice as Public Drama—won the Rachel Carson Prize from the Society for Social Studies of Science.
-He is also a co-editor of two recent books: Science & Democracy: Making Knowledge and Making Power in the Biosciences and Beyond (Routledge, 2015) and Handbook of Genomics, Health and Society (Routledge, 2018).
+He is also a co-editor of Science & Democracy: Making Knowledge and Making Power in the Biosciences and Beyond (Routledge, 2015) and Handbook of Genomics, Health and Society (Routledge, 2018).
 Hilgartner is a Fellow of the American Association for the Advancement of Science.

 Current Research Projects